xcelt/smart-home/README.md

 ![pytest_output](./images/device_test_output.png)

-Unit tests have been written using _unittest_ (Pytest, 2015) and tested using _pytest_ (Python, 2023).
+Unit tests have been written using _unittest_ (Python, 2023) and tested using _pytest_ (Pytest, 2015).
 As shown in the screenshot above, all tests pass.

 Given the time constraints and the simplified scope of a POC, this program is meant to simulate storing encrypted file data and establishing a secure connection between client (hub) and server (device_service) for encrypted communication.